SMerrony/dgemua/VSUserGuide.md

 # VS/Emua User Guide
-VS/Emua is a basic user-level AOS/VS emulator designed to run Ring 7 user programs and contribute to the enhancement of the bare-metal MV/Emua machine emulator.
+VS/Emua is a basic user-level AOS/VS emulator designed to run Ring 7 user programs to test and aid the enhancement of the bare-metal MV/Emua machine emulator (with which it shares a lot of code).

 ## Build
 `gprbuild -Pvsemua`